Bacon ice cream: Heston Blumenthal

 The English chef Heston Blumenthal creates unusual dishes using molecular gastronomy.
 His restaurant, the Fat Duck in Bray, Berkshire, has won three Michelin stars among other achievements.
 As early as 2001, Blumenthal created savory ice cream flavors such as mustard grain and crab.
 In an article explaining the concept of "flavor encapsulation", Blumenthal explained that flavor is much more intense in encapsulated bursts, rather than when dispersed in a solution; therefore, the more that eggs are cooked, the more that the proteins stick together.
-This creates pockets of egg flavor in the ice cream, which release as it melts in customers' mouths.
+This creates pockets of egg flavor in the ice cream, which release as it melts in the mouth.

 [Blumenthal's] bacon and egg ice cream came about through his interest in "flavour encapsulation": the principle of which means a single coffee bean crushed in your teeth while drinking hot water will taste much more of coffee than the same crushed bean dissolved in the water.
 One day, using that principle, he over-cooked the egg custard for an ice cream, so that it practically became scrambled.
 He puréed that and made an ice cream from it, that had an immense eggy flavour... [which] was not particularly pleasant.
 Which was when he decided to see if he could incorporate the sweet tones of smoked bacon into an egg ice cream.
 Boy, did it work.